-A. This Agreement shall become effective July 1, 2022, provided it is ratified by a majority of the members of the Poord and a majority of the members of the poording unit В. the Board and a majority of the members of the negotiating unit.B.
-This agreement shall continue in full force and effect to and including June 30, 2023, or as stated by K continuing contract law.
-Rose Beilman-Shoup Co-President of Pratt-National Education Association Bill Bergner President of Pratt USD 382 Board of Education
+A. This Agreement shall become effective July 1, 2024, provided it is ratified by a majority of the members of the Board and a majority of the members of the negotiating unit. В. This agreement shall continue in full force and effect to and including June 30, 2025, or as stated by Kansa continuing contract law.
+Lanette Stegman President of Pratt-National Education Association Bill Bergner President of Pratt USD 382 Board of Education